 Medical Student Research

-Current areas of interest include basic research in fields as diverse as the immunobiology of sepsis, the formation of intraperitoneal adhesions and the molecular analysis of neoplasia.
-In addition, our Clinical Research Program is comprehensive and supports every aspect of clinical research conduct.
-This includes NIH, pharmaceutical and device company sponsored clinical trials, quality improvement studies and many investigator initiated clinical research projects.
+Current areas of interest include basic science research in fields as diverse as the immunobiology of sepsis, the formation of intraperitoneal adhesions, and the genomic analysis of circulating tumor DNA.
+In addition, our Clinical Research Program is comprehensive and supports every type of clinical research, including NIH, pharmaceutical, and industry-sponsored clinical trials; quality improvement studies, and investigator-initiated clinical research projects.

-How To Get Involved In A Surgery Research Project
+How to Get Involved in a Surgery Research Project

-Talk to a Medical Student Liaison:
+Talk to a Medical Student Surgery Research Liaison